 def fib(n): a, b = 0, 1 while a < n: print(a) a, b = b, a+b

-Dynamically typed mypy is almost identical to Python; there's practically no learning curve if you know Python.
+Every mypy program is syntactically valid Python.
+Dynamically typed mypy is almost identical to normal Python; there's practically no learning curve if you know Python.
 The aim is to support most Python language constructs in mypy.

-Mypy will get rid of the Global Interpreter Lock (GIL) that is used in CPython and allow parallel programs to take advantage of multicore processors within a single process (more about the approach).
+An important long-term goal is improved concurrency without the GIL.
+We aim to eventually get rid of the Global Interpreter Lock (GIL) that is used in CPython in our new VM and allow parallel programs to take advantage of multicore processors within a single process (more about the approach).
 We plan to support a low-level programming model based on threads and other, more programmer-friendly models built on top of that.
 One is likely to be based on lightweight processes with disjoint heaps and message passing, inspired by Erlang.
 The concurrency model will also allow Java threads to be used on future JVM targets efficiently (but the main implementation will compile directly to native code).